CLIxIndia-Dev/unplatform_v2/README.md

 * You MUST do this on the target platform.
 I.e. to bundle for Windows, run this on Windows.

-* The bundler assumes you have access to all the CLIx repositories on GitHub.com
+* The bundler assumes you have access to all the CLIx repositories on GitHub.com.
+  For Windows, you may have to enter your SSH passphrase for each sub-repo, depending on how your machine is set up.

 * The bundler assumes you have a `node` installation available, along with `git` and various `bash` commands.
 On Windows, this means `git` bash, plus